About the SCALE-UP Project...

 Educational research indicates that students should collaborate on interesting tasks and be deeply involved with the material they are studying.
 We promote active learning in a redesigned classroom of 100 students or more.
 (Of course, smaller classes can also benefit.)
 We believe the SCALE-UP Project has the potential to radically change the way large classes are taught at colleges and universities.
 The social interactions between students and with their teachers appears to be the "active ingredient" that make the approach work.
 As more and more instruction is handled virtually via technology, the relationship-building capability of brick and mortar institutions becomes even more important.
 The pedagogical methods and classroom management techniques we design and disseminate are general enough to be used in a wide variety of classes at many different types of colleges.

-Classtime is spent primarily on "tangibles" and "ponderables ".
+Classtime is spent primarily on "tangibles" and "ponderables".
 Essentially these are hands-on activities, simulations, or interesting questions and problems.
 There are also some hypothesis-driven labs where students have to write detailed reports.
 (This example is more sophisticated than most, but shows what the best students are capable of doing.)
-Students sit in three groups of three students at 6 or 7 foot diameter round tables.
+Students sit in three groups of three students at 7 foot diameter round tables or smaller "D" shaped tables.
 Instructors circulate and work with teams and individuals, engaging them in Socratic-like dialogues.
-Each table has at least three networked laptops.
+Each table has networked laptops.
 The setting is very much like a banquet hall, with lively interactions nearly all the time.
-Many other colleges and universities are adopting/adapting the SCALE-UP room design and pedagogy.
-Engineering schools are especially pleased with the course objectives, which fit in well with the requirements for ABET accreditation.
+Nearly 300 colleges and universities have adopted or adapted the SCALE-UP room design and pedagogy for their own institutions.

 Materials developed for the course were incorporated into what became the leading introductory physics textbook, used by more than 1/3 of all science, math, and engineering students in the country.